autonomous019/aharonov-bohm-non-invasive-brain-computer-interface/README.md

 with a field-free enclosure that registers minuscule phase modulations due to ambient potentials .
-We detail the sensor’s architecture, signal path, detection principle, and fundamental sensitivity limits, noting that a potential of order 1 nV can produce a π/2 phase shift in microseconds – six orders of magnitude more sensitivity than classical electromagnetic sensors .
+We detail the sensor’s architecture, signal path, detection principle, and fundamental sensitivity limits, noting that a potential of order 1 nV can produce a π/2 phase shift in microseconds – six orders of magnitude more sensitivity than classical electromagnetic sensors (10^6 or 1 million times more resolution) .
 A complete hardware blueprint for an AB-BCI system is presented, integrating quantum sensor tiles (e.g. Rydberg atom electrometers, nitrogen-vacancy diamond magnetometers, optically pumped magnetometers) for multi-modal field detection, AB-driven 𝐀-field shaping arrays for stealth neuromodulation, control electronics, and safety